Threshold Decision-Making Dynamics Adaptive to Physical Constraints and Changing Environment: APPLICATIONS TO TASK ALLOCATION

-Fig. \ref{fig:declustering} illustrates how our model relieves traffic congestion.
+\paragraph{Declustering Behavior} The simulation in Fig. \ref{fig:declustering} illustrates how our model relieves traffic congestion.
 Some of the robots are initially clustered in the center of patch.
-The control barrier function based collision avoidance algorithm \cite{wang2017CBF} used slows them down by effectively changing the value of $K_x$.
-The robots that are not near the cluster are free to move faster, so their switching threshold is higher.
-This leads them to switch more quickly leaving the patch less crowded.
+The control barrier function based collision avoidance algorithm \cite{wang2017CBF} used slows them down by effectively changing their value of $K_x$.
+The robots that are not near the cluster are free to move faster, so they switch more quickly leaving the patch less crowded.
 Eventually, the cluster disappears.
-Note that the blue robot which was slowed down the most due to being in the center of the cluster is the last robot to switch patches since it has the lowest threshold value.
+The blue robot, which was slowed down the most due to it being in the center of the cluster is the last robot to switch patches.